taoo0316/carpool2/README.md

 - Authorization for authors vs onlookers:
  ⁃ When creating/updating a new post, instead of selecting an author, the logged in user ID is already keyed in ⁃ Authors can edit post, onlookers can heart/follow a post.
-This will show up on their profile tab as “Following” ⁃ Implement “dashboard/profile” to show the user’s profile.
-This includes their name, email, posts they authored and posts they have hearted/followed.
+This will show up on their profile tab as “Following”

 - Map search:
  ⁃ Instead of searching by text (current version), allows searching by Google Map and retrieve results via ggl map API